There are various reasons why a business may fail, but neglecting the HR function is a major contributing factor.

 HR has traditionally been viewed as an administrative and compliance function.
 Some of the tasks of traditional HR include:

-While performing the above tactical HR tasks is still an important part of HR, today’s businesses require far more from HR in order to be competitive.
+While performing the above tactical HR tasks is still an important part of HR, today’s businesses require far more from HR in order to thrive.

-The HR function today needs to be more strategic in order to help businesses adapt and respond to today’s dynamic business environment and drive better employee engagement and performance.
+The HR function today needs to be more strategic in order to help businesses adapt and respond to today’s dynamic business environment… and drive higher employee engagement and performance.